Magnetic Webs in Stellar Radiative Zones: Response of an axisymmetric magnetic web to changes in rotation rate

 Consider a star threaded by a stable axisymmetric magnetic field $\overline{\boldsymbol{B}}(R,\theta)$ and initially rotating with a uniform angular velocity $\Omega$ and velocity $\overline{U}_\phi=\Omega R\sin\theta$.
 Here, we use spherical coordinates $R,\theta,\phi$.
 Suppose velocity fluctuations $\overline{u}_\phi$ are excited by an axisymmetric torque with density $\tau(R,\theta,t)$.
 We will parameterize the torque as \beq \tau=f(R)\, \frac{\rho\Omega R^2 \sin^2\theta}{\tpump}, \eeq where $f(R)$ is a dimensionless function and $\rho$ is the fluid density.
 We will assume that the volume integral of $\tau$ is zero, so the net AM of the fluid remains constant; then, the generated perturbation is similar to differential rotation excited in a star with a contracting core and an expanding envelope.
 The perturbation of the angular velocity is \beq \delta\Omega(R,\theta,t)=\frac{\overline{u}_\phi(R,\theta,t)}{ R\sin\theta}. \eeq The created non-uniform rotation begins to shear the poloidal magnetic field $\overline\bB_p(R,\theta)$ and induces perturbations $\overline{b}_\phi(R,\theta,t)$ away from the initial equilibrium.
 Strong stable stratification with a Brunt-V\"ais\"al\"a frequency $N\gg\Omega$ suppresses meridional flows (e.g. thermal winds and circulations) driven by the solenoidal part of the Coriolis force sourced by $\overline{u}_\phi$ \citep{mestel1988mutual,moss1990rotation,charbonneau1993angular}.
 Then, the equations governing the axisymmetric perturbations are

 where the diffusive terms are omitted for brevity.

 First, consider the simplest problem with a torque $\tau$ switching on suddenly at $t=0$ and remaining steady at $t>0$.
 It launches a time-dependent perturbation, which eventually relaxes to a static deformation $\bphipert=\Delta\bphipert(R,\theta)$, since any damping eventually suppresses oscillations.
-This final state has a uniform rotation rate equal to the initial $\Omega$ (the net AM is conserved), so it is described by a particular solution of Equations~(\ref{eq:dOm}) and (\ref{eq:dBphi}) with $\delta\Omega=0$:
+This final state has a uniform rotation rate\footnote{More generally, the uniform rotation $\Omega(t)=J/I(t)$ can vary in time if the coupled mass shells change their moment of inertia $I$ while conserving their net AM.
+Accounting for the radial contraction/expansion of mass shells requires additional terms in \Eq~(\ref{eq:dOm}) and (\ref{eq:dBphi}) \citep{gouhier2022angular}, but will not change the main results presented here.} ($\delta\Omega=0$) equal to the initial $\Omega$ and a static deformation described by a particular solution of Equations~(\ref{eq:dOm}) and (\ref{eq:dBphi}):

 where coordinate $s$ runs along the poloidal field line.
 Using $ds/\overline{B}_s=dR/\overline{B}_R$ and $dm=4\pi\rho R^2 dR$, we estimate

 The full time-dependent solution for $\bphipert(s,t)$ is a sum of the particular solution $\Delta\bphipert(s)$ (with $\delta\Omega=0$) and the homogeneous solution $\delta \bphipert(s,t)$ (with $\tau=0$ and non-zero $\delta\Omega$), which describes propagating torsional Alfv\'en waves, \beq \bphipert=\Delta \bphipert+\delta \bphipert. \eeq The wave amplitude $\delta \overline{b}_{\phi,\max}$ on a field line is determined by the difference between the initial condition $\bphipert=0$ and the new equilibrium $\bphipert=\Delta \bphipert$ that balances the torque, so $\delta \overline{b}_{\phi,\max}=|\Delta \bphipert|$.